 Goat's Cheese or Goats' Cheese?The same situation applies to cheese made from goat's milk.
-It is not about how many goats produced the milk for the cheese.
+Again, it is not about how many goats produced the milk for the cheese.
 It is about what kind of animal produced the milk for the cheese.
-In other words, it is goat's cheese (from an animal called a goat) and not goats' cheese (from several goats).
+In other words, it is "goat's cheese" (from an animal called a goat) and not "goats' cheese" (from several goats).
 For example:

 - This pizza has goat's cheese on it.